Iowa Dem Party Says Delay Due To 'Reporting Issue'; County Chairs Blame Malfunctions

 But despite the denials from the IDP that anything was wrong with the app, multiple county chairs on Monday night told NPR that there were, in fact, malfunctions that delayed reporting.

+The Iowa Democratic Party and Democratic presidential campaigns held a phone call that sources say became heated at times.
+Party officials offered no time estimate on when results will be reported.

-According to aides with various Democratic campaigns, the IDP is holding a briefing call with campaigns amidst the delay.
-But as several candidates went ahead and addressed their restless supporters, there was a mounting frustration among the candidates too.
+But as several candidates went ahead and addressed their restless supporters, there was a mounting frustration among the candidates, too.

-Dana Remus, campaign general counsel to former Vice President Joe Biden, sent a letter to IDP Chairman Troy Price and IDP Executive Director demanding "full explanations and relevant information" after what the Biden campaign calls "failed" systems and "considerable flaws" by the IDP deployed for tonight's caucuses.
+Dana Remus, campaign general counsel to former Vice President Joe Biden, sent a letter to Price and IDP Executive Director Kevin Geiken demanding "full explanations and relevant information" after what the Biden campaign calls "failed" systems and "considerable flaws" by the IDP deployed for tonight's caucuses.

 "The app that was intended to relay Caucus results to the Party failed; the Party's back-up telephonic reporting system likewise has failed.
 Now, we understand that Caucus Chairs are attempting to — and, in many cases, failing to — report results telephonically to the Party.
 These acute failures are occurring statewide," Remus said.